george-hawkins/arf-drone/pixhawk-setup.md

 Go to _Full Parameter List_, to the right you'll see buttons for saving all parameters to a file and loading them back in.
 Once you've saved your parameters it's probably a good idea to switch back to the _Basic_ layout.

+You can find the file of parameters, saved in this way when I completed initial setup, in [`arducopter.param`](arducopter.param).

 Upgrading the firmware
 ----------------------